seanox/aspect-js/manual/en/introduction.md

 The Test API supports the implementation and execution of integration tests and can be used for suites, scenarios and single test cases.

-As a modular component of Seanox aspect-js, the Test API is included in every release that can be easily removed.
-Because the Test API has some special features regarding error handling and console output, the Test API must be activated deliberately at runtime.
+As a modular part of Seanox aspect-js, the Test API is included in all releases except the core versions.
+Because the test API causes some special features in terms of error handling and console output, the test API has to be activated consciously at runtime.

 ```javascript
 Test.activate();